rodolfomp123/wordcountchallenge/README.md

 To install/use the Word Counter, follow these steps:

+1. Download the project in a zip format.
+2. Unpack the zip file.
-1. Run the "index.html" file with your Browser of choice.
+3. Run the "index.html" file with your Browser of choice.